Toyota HZ engine

 Front view of 1HZ/1HDT timing gears (1HZ uses a timing belt to drive the camshaft).

 The Toyota 1HZ is a straight-six diesel engine developed and produced by Toyota beginning in 1990.
 It continues to be offered in the Toyota 70 series and Toyota Coaster sold in countries with low or no emissions regulations, and it is also in Landcruiser 70s sold by Toyota Gibraltar Stockholdings for organisations such as the United Nations and other NGOs.
-Formerly the Engine was present in the Landcruiser 80 and Landcruiser 100 before being replaced.
+Formerly the engine was present in the Landcruiser 80 and Landcruiser 100 before being replaced.

 The 1HZ generates more power and torque than the previous 2H diesel engine.
-Despite being 30 years old, the 1HZ still sees use in Land Cruiser J70 production worldwide with the exception of petrol-only markets, Euro 4, and Australian markets, where the 1GR-FE and 1VD-FTV Turbo-Diesel is supplied respectively.
-A popular engine in the 80 series Land Cruiser, it replaced the 2H engine in the 80/85 series by 1990.
+Despite being 35 years old, the 1HZ still sees use in Land Cruiser J70 production worldwide with the exception of petrol-only markets, Euro 4, and Australian markets, where the 1GR-FE and 1GD-FTV Turbo-Diesel is supplied respectively.
+A popular engine in the 80 series Land Cruiser, it replaced the 2H engine in the 80/85 series in 1990.